dunkvalio/reactnd-readable/README.md

 Readable is an anonymous content and comment application.
 Users can post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users are also able to edit and delete posts and comments.

-This repository includes the code for the backend API Server and the frontend React App.
+This repository was create using the the [Starter Project](https://github.com/udacity/reactnd-project-readable-starter) provided by Udacity and includes the code for the backend API Server and the frontend React App.

 ## Start Developing